by Freddy Tran Nager, Founder of Atomic Tango + Occasional Publicity Seeker; photo by AbsolutVision on Unsplash…

 Handling your own public relations is like serving as your own lawyer in court.
 Possible?
 Yes.
 Advisable?
 Not so much.

 I write this in response to the NY Times article “Which P.R.
 Firm Do You Use?” by entrepreneur Jennifer Walzer.
-Walzer describes her success in handling the public relations for her startup tech company.
-Her achievements certainly deserve kudos (whatever a kudo is), and she does provide some smart tips on scoring media coverage.
+Walzer describes her success in handling PR for her tech startup.
+Her achievements certainly deserve kudos (whatever a kudo is), and she provides smart tips on scoring media coverage.

 The problem?
 The same as with any recitation of “best practices”: these tips won’t work for everyone.
 Even if you’re capable of doing everything Walzer prescribes, there are good reasons why you shouldn’t bother.